pedrosorio/tuenti_2015/prob13/README.md

 Since we are using CFB mode and the key and iv are re-used every time, a plaintext with the same first x bytes as the correct text should create a cipher with the same first x bytes as the cipher given as input in this problem.

-Knowing this, we just need to generate a string that starts with 16 bytes defined by the server and whose sha1 last byte is \xFF.
+To ask the server for a cipher, we need to generate a string that starts with 16 bytes defined by the server and whose sha1’s last byte is \xFF.
 Iterating over all 24 byte sequences that start with the correct prefix should take ~128 tries on average, so testing new sequences is relatively fast.

 There were two approaches to the brute force: